Holocaust & Memory Reframed –

 The ways in which we can do this will evolve along with the ways that people will engage with the testimonies.
 It is in this way that the context within which we negotiate with these testimonies will, in a quite profound way, be reframed.

 A vital truth that lies at the core of these witness testimonies will remain though.
 We forget at our peril.

-For further details about either of these exhibitions please visit
+For further details and more photographs about any of these exhibitions please visit

 The Alfred Huberman Writing Award